teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 **How to disable fancy category/tag select script?**

 USP uses the Chosen.js library to enhance the behavior and appearance of the Category and Tag fields.
-The enhanced fields will be displayed only when:
+The enhanced fields will be displayed when either/both of the following are true:

 * The option "Multiple Categories" is enabled (for Category field)
 * The option "Use Existing Tags" is enabled (for Tag field)